Legal-Religious Status of the Jewish Female

 One major issue in this category is the dispute concerning the obligation of zizit, ritual fringes.
 For those who claimed that zizit are also garments to be worn at night, women may be obligated because it is not time-bound.
 Rambam (Zizit 3:9) and Shulhan Arukh (O.H.
 17:2) concluded that there is no obligation to wear zizit at night and therefore exempted women.
 This issue became a major problem for many Orthodox rabbis when women began wearing prayer shawls.
 Some attempted to block this spiritual expression by claiming that the prayer shawl was a man’s garment even after obviously feminine prayer shawls were marketed, while others attempted to understand the exemption (that women were peturot) as a prohibition (asurot) against wearing zizit.
 There was also a discussion in BT Eruvin 96b about whether tefillin were to be worn at night and on the Sabbath and festivals.
 For those who held that position, tefillin were in the category of non-time-bound mitzvot in which women were obligated but that did not become normative halakhah (Rambam, Tefillin 4:13; Shulhan Arukh O.H.
 38:3).
 The same discussion concerning whether the exemption constitutes a prohibition found for zizit was made in reference to tefillin.

 Women are obligated in kiddush of the Sabbath because of the dual commandment of “keep” (Deuteronomy 5:12) and “remember” (Exodus 20:8), which is interpreted by the sages as meaning that anyone who must keep the Sabbath, i.e. refrain from work, must also remember the Sabbath through kiddush (BT Berakhot 20b; Rambam, Avodah Zarah 12:3; Shulhan Arukh O.H.
 271:2).
 The sages engage in this exercise rather than make the claim that the Torah addresses males and females.
-As a result, some poskim (rabbinical decisors) obligate women in havdalah (blessing at termination of Sabbaths and festivals) because of its connection to the biblical Sabbath but others claim it is only a rabbinic commandment and exempt women (Encyclopedia Talmudit, Isha 249:1).
+As a result, some poskim (rabbinical decisors) obligate women in Lit. "distinction, division."
+The blessing recited at the close of the Sabbath and Festivals to indicate the distinction between holy and ordinary days.havdalah (blessing at termination of Sabbaths and festivals) because of its connection to the biblical Sabbath but others claim it is only a rabbinic commandment and exempt women (Encyclopedia Talmudit, Isha 249:1).

 Women are exempt from reading the Shema according to the rabbinic sages, despite the fact that it is an acceptance of the “rule of heaven” (‘ol malkhut shamayyim), because it is time-bound (Mishnah Berakhot 3:3).
 Women are, however, obligated in making a blessing on learning Torah despite the fact that they are not obligated in Talmud Torah.
 This is so because according to the rabbinic sages they are obligated to learn women’s mitzvot, are obligated to read the list of sacrifices because tefillah comes in place of sacrifices, and are permitted to study written Torah (Encyclopedia Talmudit, Isha 249:1).
 According to others, women are not obligated in this blessing or make it only in the manner that they recite blessings in which women are not obligated, i.e., without God’s name and rulership (shem u-malkhut) (ibid, 249:1 note 264).

-Perhaps one of the most painful developments for women was the concept of “communal honor” (kevod ha-zibbur) which was primarily expressed around Torah reading, for which they were originally included in the seven who read Torah on the Sabbath.
-This meant reciting the blessing before and after the reading (according to a baraita in BT Megillah 23a).
-They were subsequently disallowed this honor because of the potential embarrassment for a congregation which does not have enough competent males for the Torah reading (Rambam, Tefillah 12:17; Shulhan Arukh O.H.
+Perhaps one of the most painful developments for women was the concept of “communal honor” (kevod ha-zibbur), which was primarily expressed around Torah reading, for which they were originally included in the seven who read Torah on the Sabbath.
+This meant reciting the blessing before and after the reading (according to a Lit.
+(Aramaic) "outside."
+Halakhah and aggadah from the tanna'ic period that was not included in Judah ha-Nasi's Mishnah.baraita in BT Megillah 23a).
+They were subsequently disallowed this honor because of the potential embarrassment for a congregation that does not have enough competent males for the Torah reading (Rambam, Tefillah 12:17; Shulhan Arukh O.H.
 282:3).
 The concept of communal honor is a sociological concept given to change as the concepts of community and honor develop or change.
 In the Hellenistic context, where the negative status of women created a desire/need to exclude them from communal activities, it was indeed an embarrassment that they be more competent than the men.
 The result, of course, was a lower level of general competence in the community with regard to public education and educational opportunities, in order to preserve a false sense of dignity among men by excluding half of the population from education and its empowerment through knowledge.
 This development has been used as a weapon against women striving for more egalitarian ritual experiences and has been compounded with false ideas of women transmitting menstrual impurity to the Torah scroll (which is impossible because the Torah scroll cannot receive impurity but actually transmits purity to the hands, a sign that the scroll is holy) in order to create images of female filth and female incompetence that would justify the exclusion of women.
 When the concept of communal honor involves only males, as in a community which is made up only of priests, accommodations are made by distributing the priestly privileges because the group is equal in gender and status.
-It is far more difficult for males to give up male privilege in order to “allow” women equal access to Torah learning, ritual obligation and privilege.
+It is far more difficult for males to give up male privilege in order to “allow” women equal access to Torah learning, ritual obligation, and privilege.

 Women are obligated in tefillah (the amidah [lit. “standing,” the prayer of eighteen benedictions]) even though there is an obligation to say it at specified times (Mishnah Berakhot 3:3).
 Although women were exempted from the evening tefillah, they were obligated in morning and afternoon tefillah.
 The obligation is justified because the prayer is one for mercy and women are also in need of mercy; or because the obligation is really to pray all day; or because the biblical commandment is not time specific so that it is not exactly time-bound (BT Berakhot 21a; Rambam, Tefillah 1:1–3; Encyclopedia Talmudit, Isha 248:1).
 Rambam also relates to the number of times a person may pray (one or more times a day) and also to one’s ability in prayer, meaning that those who are less fluent do not have to pray as extensively.
 It is interesting that even though the amidah is at least 2.5 times longer than the Shema, making it more difficult to memorize or recite, that obligation was imposed on women while they were exempted from the Shema.
 It is possible that the amidah represents for the rabbinic authorities a theology in which women should be educated while the Shema represents Talmud Torah, a privileged male area of study.
 The musaf prayer is not obligatory for women because it is not a request for mercy as is the other amidah.
 Various other reasons are given by medieval authorities (Encyclopedia Talmudit, Isha 248:1).